10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Acquisition of Intangible Assets

 In January 2023 and July 2023, the Company acquired the intangible assets of HLA Data Systems and MediGO, respectively.
-The intangible assets are included in Acquired and developed technology, Customer relationships and Trademarks and tradenames as of September 30, 2023.
+The Acquired and developed technology, Customer relationships, and Trademarks and tradenames are recorded under Intangible assets, net, in the condensed consolidated balance sheets as of June 30, 2024 and December 31, 2023.

 Amortization of Intangible Assets